About the Scottish Police Pension Board

 Darren Paterson, employer representative

-Darren is an experienced HR professional, with approximately 20 years' experience, the majority of which has been gained within the public sector across the NHS, Local Government and Scottish Government sectors, and most recently within policing, having joined the Scottish Police Authority in 2018 as Head of HR Governance.
+Darren is an experienced HR professional, with approximately 25 years' experience, the majority of which has been gained within the public sector across the NHS, Local Government and Scottish Government sectors, and most recently within policing, having joined the Scottish Police Authority in 2018 as Head of HR Governance.
 Relevant to his role on the Pension Board, Darren has particular experience in the areas of governance and risk management.
 Darren graduated in 2000 with an MA (Hons) from Glasgow University.
-In addition, he has a Postgraduate Diploma in Human Resource Management and is a Member of the Chartered Institute for Personnel & Development.
+In addition, he has a Postgraduate Diploma in Human Resource Management and is a Fellow of the Chartered Institute for Personnel and Development.
+Darren is also an employer representative on the Strathclyde Pension Fund Board.

 Related documents